Commercial Building Types

 What ownership should keep in view.

-Grading, base, paving, curb, walk, and access coordination with the broader site package.
+Grading, base, paving, curb, walk, and access coordination with the broader Georgetown site package — civil and paving treated as one scope rather than separated by contract.

-Final paving, striping, signage, and walkability checks before turnover.
+Final paving, striping, signage, ADA marking, and walkability checks before Georgetown Building Inspections CO turnover.

 Service detail